jack-y/seneca-entity-crud-now-on-GitLab/README.md

 and the message `This message will never be shown.` ...will never be shown ;).

-## The returned namespace
+# The returned namespace

 By default, the **entity$** field of the resulting entities contains the entity namespace `zone-base-name`.
 For security reasons, sensitive applications may not need this data.
 To automatically remove the resulting entity namespace, use the `nonamespace: true` argument in the command.

+> Note: for convenience, the `nonamespace` argument value can be the `true` boolean or the `'true'` string.

 ### Example